 Running the Race

 Participants in a race encounter roadblocks, diversions and fatigue, and the Christian life is no exception.
-The Bible is our guidebook and in it we are told to conform to Christ’s likeness, bring glory to God, and fulfill His purposes.
+We must run the race set before us with endurance and perseverance.
+The Bible is our guidebook and owner’s manual, in it we are told to conform to Christ’s likeness, bring glory to God, and fulfill His purpose for our life.

-1 Corinthians 9:24 – “Do you not know that those who run in a race all run, but one receives the prize?
-Run in such a way that you may obtain it.”
+God also has a specific race (purpose) for every follower of Christ.
+This is a race that is specific to you alone.
+This is your purpose and calling in life.
+You must run your race with endurance.
+Paul said, “Do you not know that those who run in a race all run, but one receives the prize?
+Run in such a way that you may obtain – win” (1 Corinthians 9:24).

 - A marathon verses a sprint.
 The race we are running as believers in general and your individual race that is specific to you is a marathon and not a sprint.
 A sprint is usually a short race which we run fast and hard and then it is over.
 One is usually out of breath and worn out after a sprint and it is over quickly.

 A marathon, on the other hand, is a long and drawn out race that continues for quite some time.
 It is a race which requires a steady pace and endurance.
 If one begins running a marathon as a sprint they will never reach the finish line.
 “Let us run with endurance the race that is set before us” (Hebrews 12:1c).

 - Perseverance is required.
 “Let us run with endurance the race that is set before us” (Hebrews 12:1c).
 The devil’s biggest job is to get us to give up.
 You will experience trials, temptations, failure, sin, reversals, discouragement and disappointments.
 The devil will use these things attempting to make you give up in the middle of your race.